liqotech/liqo/docs/examples/service-offloading.md

 kubectl apply -f manifests/app.yaml -n liqo-demo
 ```

-At this moment, you have an HTTP application serving JSON data through a Service, and running in the *London* cluster (i.e., locally).
+At this point, you should have an HTTP application serving JSON data through a Service, and running in the *London* cluster (i.e., locally).
 If you look at the *New York* cluster, you will not see the application yet.

 To make it visible, you need to enable the Liqo offloading of the Services in the desired namespace to the *New York* cluster: